This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Cascais, Portugal is a pretty, upscale beach town just west of Lisbon.
 It’s easily accessed by train for a day trip or evening out.
 Less packed than Lisbon, it makes for a nice relaxing day, especially drinking outside on a patio.
-There are a couple of notable places to drink craft beer in Cascais, including an excellent annual festival.
-Here are my recommendations.
+There are a few notable places to drink craft beer in Cascais, including an excellent annual festival.
+Here are my recommendations for Cascais’ best beer bars & breweries.

 The best craft beer in Cascais, Portugal